maucejo/slydekit/docs/theming/custom-themes.typ

   theme: my-theme,
 )
 ```

+#calepin.elements.callout(kind: "warning")[
+`slide-header` and `slide-footer` are encapsulated in `sealed-content` to prevent them from being affected by the `body` content.
+This ensures that the header and footer remain consistent across all slides, regardless of the content in the body of the presentation.
+]

 #calepin.elements.callout(kind: "note")[
   You can also explore the source code of the #link("https://github.com/maucejo/slydekit/tree/main/src/themes", "built-in themes") to see how they are defined and how they rely on shared states to manage colors, fonts, and other theming elements.